 Treatment options for localized disease:

-- Thyroidectomy: Patients with medullary thyroid cancer should be treated with a total thyroidectomy, unless there is evidence of distant metastasis.
-In patients with clinically palpable medullary carcinoma of the thyroid, the incidence of microscopically positive nodes is more than 75%; routine central and bilateral modified neck dissections have been recommended.
+Patients with MTC should be treated with a total thyroidectomy, unless there is evidence of distant metastasis.
+In patients with clinically palpable MTC, the incidence of microscopically positive nodes is more than 75%; routine central and bilateral modified neck dissections have been recommended.
 When cancer is confined to the thyroid gland, the prognosis is excellent.

-- External radiation therapy: External radiation therapy has been used for palliation of locally recurrent tumors, without evidence that it provides any survival advantage.
+External radiation therapy has been used for palliation of locally recurrent tumors; however, no evidence exists that it provides any survival advantage.
 Radioactive iodine has no place in the treatment of patients with MTC.

 Treatment options for locally advanced and metastatic disease:

-- Palliative chemotherapy: Vandetanib is an oral inhibitor of RET kinase, vascular endothelial growth factor receptor, and epidermal growth factor receptor signaling.
-It was tested in a placebo-controlled prospective trial (NCT00410761) in 331 patients with locally advanced and metastatic disease with a 2:1 ratio in assignment to the study drug.
+Vandetanib is an oral inhibitor of RET kinase, vascular endothelial growth-factor receptor, and epidermal growth-factor receptor signaling.
+It was tested in a placebo-controlled, prospective trial (NCT00410761) in 331 patients with locally advanced and metastatic disease with a 2:1 ratio in assignment to the study drug.
 With a median follow-up of 24 months, progression-free survival (PFS) favored vandetanib (hazard ratio = 0.46; 95% confidence interval, 0.31–0.69; P < .001) with a median PFS estimated at 30.5 months for vandetanib versus 19.3 months for placebo.[Level of evidence: 1iiDiii]

 Overall survival (OS) was not different at 24 months; longer follow-up will be required since only 47 patients had died at the time of analysis, and there was a crossover to the study drug on progression from placebo, making analysis of OS problematic.
 Vandetanib has significant side effects, including diarrhea, rash, hypertension, and QT prolongation.
 Quality of life was not formally assessed in this trial.